Battle of Kapyong: Night battle

 Despite the determined resistance from D Company, the PVA attack succeeded in infiltrating the D Company perimeter through the gaps between platoons, and D Company was surrounded on three sides.
 The forward platoons of D company were completely overrun by PVA infantry.
 The company commander, Captain J.G.W.
-Mills, acting on a request from 10 Platoon leader Levy, in turn requested from Stone a supporting artillery barrage on two separate occasions targeted directly onto Levy's position.
+Mills, acting on a request from 10 Platoon leader Levy, in turn requested from Stone a supporting artillery barrage on three separate occasions targeted directly onto Levy's position.
 Levy had commanded his men to seek whatever cover they could in the shallow trenches which had been scraped out of the rocky ground.
 Stone approved the request, after first asking Mills, "Do you know what you are asking?", and receiving an affirmative response.
-Stone then immediately contacted the 16th NZ Field Regiment and arranged for barrages of shrapnel shells from the NZ Field Regiment's mobile 25-pounder guns, now located some 4.5 mi distant.
-The barrages onto Levy's platoon occurred on the two occasions during the early morning of 25 April after 10 Platoon was overrun by PVA mass attacks, each barrage consisting of about twenty minutes duration, forty minutes in total.
+Stone then immediately contacted 16 NZFR HQ and arranged for barrages of shrapnel shells from 16 NZFR's guns, now located some 4.5 mi distant.
+The barrages onto Levy's platoon occurred on the three occasions during the early morning of 25 April after 10 Platoon was overrun by PVA mass attacks, each barrage consisting of about 15 to 20 minutes duration.
 The shrapnel shells were fused to explode several metres or yards above ground.
-This bold tactic succeeded and the massed PVA soldiers were devastated by the shrapnel fire, while D Company in their dug-out holes escaped unharmed.
-The number of PVA soldiers killed by the artillery barrages fired by the 16th NZ Field Regiment in support of the D company location and the approaches to D Company during the climax of this assault is estimated at several thousand.
-The 16th NZ Field Regiment and their 25-pound guns fired an estimated 10,000 rounds in the course of the night battle in support of 2 PPCLI.
+This tactic succeeded and the massed PVA soldiers were devastated by the shrapnel fire, while D Company in their dug-out holes escaped largely unharmed by the shrapnel shells, with a small number of casualties but no fatal wounds.
+The shrapnel shells fell within 20 ft of the 2 PPCLI slit trenches, but there were no direct hits on any of the trenches.
+The number of PVA soldiers killed by the artillery barrages was estimated at approximately 4,000.
+16 NZFR and their 25-pound guns fired an estimated 10,000 rounds in the course of the night battle in support of D Company.
 The PVA persisted, however, launching a number of smaller attacks against D company during the rest of the night, but these were again repulsed by artillery and small arms fire.